-The internal reference is temperature compensated to 4.096 V \pm 15 mV.
+The internal reference is temperature compensated to 4.096 V $\pm$ 15 mV.
 The reference is trimmed to provide a typical drift of 10 ppm/°C.

-The output resistance of REFIN is 6 k Ω when the internal reference is enabled.
+The output resistance of REFIN is 6 k $\Omega$ when the internal reference is enabled.
 It is necessary to decouple this pin with a ceramic capacitor of at least 100 nF.
 The output resistance of REFIN and the decoupling capacitor form an RC filter, which helps to reduce noise.

-Because the output impedance of REFIN is typically 6 k Ω , relative humidity (among other industrial contaminants) can directly affect the drift characteristics of the reference.
-A guard ring is typically used to reduce the effects of drift under such circumstances.
-However, the fine pitch of the AD7944 makes this difficult to implement.
-One solution, in these industrial and other types of applications, is to use a conformal coating, such as Dow Corning 1-2577 or HumiSeal 1B73.
+Because the output impedance of REFIN is typically 6 k $\Omega$ , relative humidity (among other industrial contaminants) can directly affect the drift characteristics of the reference.
+A guard ring typically reduces the effects of drift under such circumstances.
+However, the fine pitch of the AD7985 makes this difficult to implement.
+One solution, in these industrial and other types of applications, is to use a conformal coating, such as Dow Corning\ 1-2577 or HumiSeal\ 1B73.